3 years Full time or 6 years Part time

 Applicants who apply after these dates may be considered should places still be available.
 Late applicants should refer to the Portfolio Admission website.

-Application for Trimester 1 is via ATAR/Rank.
+Applications are via ATAR/Rank.
 An optional portfolio admission pathway is also available for applicants who wish to instead demonstrate creative capability.
-Applicants for Trimester 2 must submit a portfolio.

 Admission via portfolio requires applicants to submit a portfolio.
 Visit the Portfolio Pathway website for up to date messaging and information on portfolio requirements and submission fees.